-This initial conversation led to a commitment by this group to organize a Third Grade Reading Task Force to which met five times in 2014 to review key research, build on past community efforts and to define the goal, scope and pillars of a potential community-wide collective impact effort around early childhood literacy.
+This initial conversation led to a commitment by this group to organize a Third Grade Reading Task Force, which met throughout 2014 to review key research, build on past community efforts and to define the goal, scope and pillars of a potential community-wide collective impact effort around early childhood literacy.

 Based on the input received from local and national experts, and feedback from community focus groups, the Task Force decided to move forward with a bold goal to double third grade reading outcomes over the next decade.
 What started as a community conversation began to take shape as a community initiative.
 The Foundation For The Carolinas agreed to serve as the fiscal agent.
 The College of Education at the University of North Carolina at Charlotte offered to provide a graduate research assistant.
 The Charlotte Mecklenburg Library offered to provide office space.
 An early coalition of funders began to commit $5 million to cover the first five years of the initiative.

-After a national search, Read Charlotte hired Munro Richardson as executive director.
-Richardson started full-time in late April 2015.Richardson, who moved to Charlotte from Kansas City, spent much of the summer on a listening tour, meeting with nonprofit, business, and civic leaders to learn more about Charlotte-Mecklenburg.
-He gave nearly 40 talks between June and December 2015 about the importance of early literacy to a variety of civic, philanthropic, nonprofit, and business groups around the community.
+After a national search, Read Charlotte hired Munro Richardson to lead the initiative.
+Starting full-time in late April 2015, Richardson spent much of the summer on a listening tour, meeting with nonprofit, business, and civic leaders to learn more about Charlotte-Mecklenburg.
+He also gave hundreds of presentations (in his first two years) about the importance of early literacy across the community.

-Starting in February 2015, over 200 local citizens signed up to indicate their interest in participating on one of four working groups aligned with Read Charlotte’s four pillars.
-In October and November we selected 38 local citizens representing a broad swath of the Charlotte-Mecklenburg community to participate on the Working Groups.
-Each Working Group is lead by two co-chairs.
+Starting in February 2015, over 300 local citizens signed up to indicate their interest in participating on one of four working groups aligned with Read Charlotte’s four pillars.
+In October and November, 38 local citizens were selected to represent a broad swath of the Charlotte-Mecklenburg community to participate on the Working Groups.

 These groups worked intensively between January and September 2016 to develop a ten-year strategic plan and set of community indicators to track progress.
-They’ve accomplished these specific goals so far:
+They accomplished these specific goals:

 In January 2016, Read Charlotte hosted the first of three systems change workshops.
 By “system” we mean the set of interacting and interdependent component parts (families, child care programs, schools, public agencies, nonprofits, etc.) that collectively affect how children develop as readers from birth through third grade.
-We need to understand how this system works and develop a set of strategies to improve how its parts work together to raise third grade reading proficiency for children across Charlotte-Mecklenburg.
+We needed to understand how this system works and develop a set of strategies to improve how its parts work together to raise third grade reading proficiency for children.
 At the first workshop, 111 participants were introduced to “systems thinking.”

-Following the January workshop, we survey over 3,000 families, educators, students, providers and funders in Charlotte-Mecklenburg.
+Following the January workshop, we surveyed over 3,000 families, educators, students, providers and funders in Charlotte-Mecklenburg.
 This was accomplished in six weeks with the assistance of over three-dozen nonprofit agencies across the community.
 The United Way of Central Carolinas hosted 32 community conversations with families, educators and students.
-This information as used to create a “system scan” for the community.
-The second workshop took place on May 9 and 10, and again included over 100 participants.
+This information was used to create a “system scan” for the community.
 Participants learned root cause analysis to evaluate the system scan data and identify underlying causes of system outcomes.

-The third and final systems change workshop is scheduled to take place in November 2016.
+The third and final systems change workshop took place in November 2016.

 © 2017 Read Charlotte